armin-164/etch-a-sketch/README.md

-# calculator
+# Etch-a-sketch
-This is the calculator project from TOP
+This is the Etch-a-sketch project from TOP